je256/Maji-ndogo-water-survey/README.md

 ![image](https://github.com/user-attachments/assets/3eb7cafb-ead4-4f03-b107-322aa6e95370)

-- From this table, we can understand that Saturday has the longest queue times as that is when people have the most free time
+- From this table, we can understand that Saturday has the longest queue times, as that is when people have the most free time
-- Also, on working days, the averages are higher before 9AM and after 5PM because most of the population should be working between those hours
+- Also, on working days, the averages are higher before 9 AM and after 5 PM because most of the population should be working between those hours
 - Sunday has the shortest queue times, one could speculate that this may be due to religious or cultural reasons

 ## Data Integrity
+The data was audited, and it revealed some discrepancies between the auditor's score and our original scores